-Housing affordability is generally a function of three things: (1) a household’s income, (2) the price of the house that is available for sale, and (3) the terms of the mortgage loan for which the household qualifies.
+Housing affordability is generally a function of three things: (1) a household’s income, (2) the price of the house that is available for sale, and (3) the terms of the housing loan (whether a mortgage or an unsecured housing loan) for which the household qualifies.

-In this dashboard, we have taken mortgage lending data that we collected from major banks and lenders across Africa, and household income estimates using consumption data in PPP$ from C-GIDD, and used these to calculate an estimate of housing affordability by country.
+In this dashboard, we have focused on mortgage affordability.
+We have taken mortgage lending data that we collected from major banks and lenders across Africa, and household income estimates using consumption data in PPP$ from C-GIDD, and used these to calculate an estimate of housing affordability by country.
 The dashboard has four tabs which allow you explore housing affordability and mortgage lending terms from different angles:

 - Starting with the house price, what must I earn?: You can input a “house price” and downpayment amount (%) to see what it would cost to service a mortgage loan for that house in each country, depending on the mortgage instrument that exists.